Caravan Park profit driver for profit is the parks occupancy rate.

 Market segments understand your unique break up of accommodation options!

-Understanding how these market segments impact on your park usage and revenue.
+Understanding how these market segments impact on your park usage , revenue and caravan park profit.

 Better focus on your occupancy rate is an essential aspect of recreational park planning.
 Seasonal factors such as tourist events and weather also need to be factored into your planning.